alexyu90/alexyu90/README.md

 - 👋 Hi, I’m Alex Yu
 - 👀 I’m interested in ML and web dev
 - 🌱 I’m coding mostly in Python.
-I hope to learn some JavaSript for front-end dev in the future.
+I hope to use more JavaSript for front-end dev in the future.
 - 📫 How to reach me: admin@alexyu.ch

 <!---